pclk/OCS-Challenge/notes/video_demo.md

 [Submit the report] [Go to admin view]

 We can see the account conflict report in our admin view.
 Notice the report type is displayed as ACCOUNT_CONFLICT.
-[Click Approve Account] We can use the quick fix "Approve Account" button to approve the existing account and update the password to the one provided in the report.
+[Click Approve Account] We can use the quick fix "Approve Account" button to approve the existing account and update the password to the one provided in the report, which is "lmao".
 This will automatically log out any users who were logged in with the old password, ensuring security.
 The report can be dismissed after handling.

+[Go to login page] Now let's verify that the password change worked.
+First, let's try logging in with the old password "weiheng".
+[Enter weiheng as password] As expected, this fails because the password has been changed.
+Now let's try with the new password "lmao".
+[Enter lmao as password] Perfect!
+The login succeeds, confirming that the approval process successfully updated the password.

 What if we want to add exercises?
 That would have to be on OCS level.
 [Go to OCS Level 8CX9XfgxDVtDPIPcZ03DumN7oMKqIoOB] Let's go there.